Plunging oil prices, coronavirus fuel budget crisis in petroleum-rich Alaska

 Inventory at Valdez has swelled to 4.2 million barrels, or 64 percent of the hub’s 6.6 million-barrel working capacity.

-In order to slow the buildup, the Alaska Pipeline Company, which operates the Trans-Alaska Pipeline, increased its mandated proration of production on Friday to 15 percent from 10 percent.
+In order to slow the buildup, the Alyeska Pipeline Service Company, which operates the Trans-Alaska Pipeline, increased its mandated proration of production on Friday to 15 percent from 10 percent.

 The cuts, which will last through at least the end of May, will remove about 50,000 barrels per day of production.